mhornstein/RL-Sokoban/‏‏notebook/README.md

-# Solving Sokoban with Deep Q Learning
+# Solving Sokoban with Deep Q Learning Notebook

 This notebook presents the use of Reinforcement Learning to solve the Sokoban game, a complex puzzle involving the movement of boxes to target locations.
 It uses Deep Q Learning (DQN) for this purpose.